- 1. Name of the medicinal product

 4.2 Posology and method of administration

 The patient should be informed that the full effect of Rhinocort is not achieved until after a few days treatment.
 Treatment of seasonal rhinitis should, if possible, start before exposure to allergens.
-Treatment can be continued for up to 3 months.Patients should be reminded of the importance of taking this medicine regularly.The dose should be titrated to the lowest dose at which effective control of symptoms is achieved.Children: There are insufficient data to recommend the use of Rhinocort Aqua in children.
+Treatment can be continued for up to 3 months.Patients should be reminded of the importance of taking this medicine regularly.The dose should be titrated to the lowest dose at which effective control of symptoms is achieved.Paediatric population: There are insufficient data to recommend the use of Rhinocort Aqua in children.
 However, it is unlikely that the risk/benefit ratio in children is different from that in adults.
+Method of administrationFor nasal inhalation.

 |Recommended start dose||Once daily dosing||Twice daily dosing|